saulbaizman-teaching/units-of-measure/README.md

 # units of measure demo

-Nothing is located in the master branch.
-Instead, [switch to the other branches](https://github.com/saulbaizman-massart/units-of-measure/branches/stale) and view the commit history for annotations.
+Nothing is located in the production branch.
+Instead, [switch to the other branches](https://github.com/saulbaizman-teaching/units-of-measure/branches/all) and view the commit history for annotations.

 ## demo index